top of page

 Passion — Compulsion

 Force is needed on occasion for self-defense.
 Pleasure is fine, too, so long as we understand that it cannot be a substitute for happiness.
-But in terms of regular, ordinary life, we need to seek the originals and avoid the copies.
+In terms of regular, ordinary life, we need to seek the originals and avoid the copies.

 As you consider the above attributes over the next few days and weeks, ask yourself,